CS5008Fall2025/c-practice-zembug/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+What is a pointer?
+What is the relationship between pointers and arrays in C?

+A pointer in C is a variable that holds the memory address of another variable.
+Pointers and arrays are closely related because the name of an array can act like a pointer to its first element, and both can be used with indexing or arithmetic to access data in memory.
+While they are not the same, this relationship allows C to handle data efficiently and flexibly.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 ## Deeper Thinking